Which startups have raised the most funding in the humanoid robotics market?

 A few word about our methodology

-As you can see, we built a database that ranks humanoid robotics startups based on their total cumulative fundraising.
+As you can see, we built a database that ranks startups in the humanoid robotics market based on their total cumulative fundraising.
 To create this ranking, we reviewed many sources and cross-checked information across multiple places.

 Whenever possible, we prioritized official company communications, since they are the most reliable source for funding amounts.
 When those were not available, we relied on reputable industry sources such as TechCrunch, Crunchbase, Financial Times or Forbes (to name a few).